Ease of Use9.9/10

 The benefit of robo advisors over traditional human advisors is best demonstrated by comparing their fees and deposit limits.
 Blooom offers a brilliant free analysis of your existing 401(k) account with no obligation to continue to their paid service.

 If you do want to continue with the paid managed service, it costs about $120 annually.
 And since Blooom is designed to handle your existing 401(k), there are no deposit limits to think about.

 Getting back to the annual fee, it’s quite clear Blooom is most beneficial to larger 401(k) accounts.
 If you think about it, managing a 401(k) worth $100,000 for around $120 per year is not a bad deal.
 In fact, it equates to an annual fee of 0.12%.
-It’s even better when you use our link and code, because that fee drops to $99 (which ends up being an exceptional 0.099%!)
+It’s even better when you use our link and code, because that fee drops by $10.
 This is among the lowest you’ll see in a robo advisor.
 It’s also many times cheaper than a traditional human advisor.

 But the flat-fee structure may not work to your advantage if you have a smaller balance in your 401(k) account.
 In order to fully understand this, here’s a simple chart that compares the $99 annual fee as a percentage of assets per year based on the account balance: